OpenFn/docs/docs/faqs.md

 familiar with data, not development, and quickly get comfortable with OpenFn jobs.

-If your project is leveraging an OpenFn adaptor (e.g.., language-dhis2), you have access to pre-built helper functions (e.g., `getPatient`, `update`) so that you don’t need to write custom code, and rather can use OpenFn documentation or existing job scripts to write your own job.
+If your project is leveraging an OpenFn adaptor (e.g., `language-dhis2`), you have access to pre-built helper functions (e.g., `getPatient`, `update`) so that you don’t need to write custom code, and rather can use OpenFn documentation or existing job scripts to write your own job.
 See OpenFn Github for inspiration